Want to organize your meals, without the complicated systems? Take a look at a simple method of meal planning for

 If you’re like me, the thought of scrambling for dinner at 4:30pm with whatever is in the pantry seems crazy.
 This is why I rely on meal planning.
 Except unlike complicated methods, this is meal planning for beginners.

-With this guide, you don’t stress about what to cook every night.
-You also save time running to the grocery each time you cook a meal.
-Plus the money you waste for buying items you don’t even need.
+With meal planning, you won’t stress about what to cook every night.
+You’ll save time from not having to run to the grocery several times a week.
+And you won’t waste money buying items you don’t even need.

 But don’t worry: This isn’t complicated.
 This is for the mom who just needs good ol’ paper and pen to jot down the ingredients for the week.